Luka Dončić

-Luka Dončić (/ˈluːkə ˈdɒntʃɪtʃ/ LOO-kə-_-DON-chitch; [ˈlùːka ˈdòːntʃitʃ]; born February 28, 1999) is a Slovenian professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
+Luka Dončić (/ˈluːkə ˈdɒntʃɪtʃ/ LOO-kə-_-DON-chitch; [ˈlùːka ˈdòːntʃitʃ]; born February 28, 1999) is a Slovenian professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
+Since his rookie season, he has been selected to five NBA All-Star games and five All-NBA First Team selections.
 He also represents the Slovenian national team.
+Nicknamed Luka Magic, he is broadly regarded as one of the greatest European players of all time.

-Born in Ljubljana, Dončić shone as a youth player for Union Olimpija before joining the youth academy of Real Madrid.
-In 2015 he made his debut for the academy's senior team at age 16, becoming the youngest in club history.
-He led Madrid to the 2018 EuroLeague title, winning the EuroLeague MVP and the Final Four MVP.
-Dončić was named the ACB Most Valuable Player and won back-to-back EuroLeague Rising Star and ACB Best Young Player awards.
-In addition, he was selected to the EuroLeague 2010–20 All-Decade Team.
+Dončić was a youth player for Union Olimpija before joining the youth academy of Real Madrid.
+In 2015, he made his debut for the academy's senior team at age 16, becoming the youngest in club history.
+He made his senior debut for Slovenia in 2016 at only 17 years of age.
+He later helped his country win its first EuroBasket title, in 2017, while also being named to the All-Tournament Team.
+Dončić led Madrid to the 2018 EuroLeague title, winning the EuroLeague MVP and the Final Four MVP.
+He was named the ACB Most Valuable Player and won back-to-back EuroLeague Rising Star and ACB Best Young Player awards.
+Dončić was also selected to the EuroLeague 2010–20 All-Decade Team.

-In 2018, Dončić declared for the NBA draft, joining the Dallas Mavericks.
-He was selected unanimously to the NBA All-Rookie First Team and won Rookie of the Year for the 2018–19 season.
-In his next three seasons, he was selected to the NBA All-Star game and named to the All-NBA First Team.
-He is the Mavericks' franchise leader in career triple-doubles.
+Dončić declared for the 2018 NBA draft, where he was drafted third overall by the Atlanta Hawks and then traded to the Dallas Mavericks.
+Dončić was unanimously selected to the NBA All-Rookie First Team and won Rookie of the Year for the 2018–19 season.
+He led the NBA in scoring during the 2023–24 season, becoming the first European to lead the NBA in scoring and second international player to achieve the feat.
+That season, he led the Mavericks to their third NBA Finals appearance.
+Dončić is also the Mavericks' franchise leader in career triple-doubles, and holds the record for most points in a Mavericks season.

-Dončić made his senior debut for Slovenia in 2016 at only 17 years of age.
-He would later help his country win its first EuroBasket title in 2017 while also being named to the All-Tournament Team.
+Dončić was traded to the Los Angeles Lakers in the middle of the 2024–25 season in a controversial blockbuster trade that is regarded as one of the most shocking and unexpected trades in American sports history.